lizglennphd/lizglennphd.github.io/content/consulting/index.md

 **Data Cleaning**: Converting data from data collection into variables that are useful in analyses.

-**Data Missingness:** There are many approaches to data missingness, which is often dependent on your data and analytic plan.
+**Data Missingness**: There are many approaches to data missingness, which is often dependent on your data and analytic plan.
 I am familiar with a range of imputation methods to help create full datasets when needed, or the use of analytic approaches that account for missingness (FIML).

 **Webscraping**: Extracting data from online sointo a spreadsheet that can be used for decision making, data visualizations, or data analyses.